Dark Underarms After Pregnancy — Safe & Gentle Routine for New Moms (Pakistan)

 Extra Comfort Tips for Postpartum Skin

-- Wear soft cotton clothes and avoid tight sleeves around underarms.
+- Wear soft cotton clothing.

-- Dry underarms and skin folds properly after showering.
+- Keep underarms and skin folds dry.

-- Avoid deodorant right after shaving or waxing.
+- Avoid deodorant immediately after shaving.

 FAQs — Urdu + English